maunrod/lana-code-challenge/README.md

 ![architecture_aws](img/aws_architecture.png)

 * Input data is stored in S3
 * Job are defined using Apache Beam.
-Apache Spark is used as for computing in a distributed way (EMR is the service that support this step)
+Apache Spark is used for computing in a distributed way (EMR is the Amazon service that support this step)
 * Result of processing is saved as parquet in S3.
 A semantic layer is created by using the Glue service.
 * In case we need to add to this architecture the ability to process data coming from Streaming, we can do it by adding 2 components (from the AWS tools ecosystem):
     * Input data: AWS Kinesis Streams (streams with data to be processed)